 First, make the following edits to your DER,

 For those students anticipating an undergraduate program in computer or electrical engineering I can think of no better first project to begin your second course within our ACES program this one.
 Digital (and Analog) signals are the backbone of both of these branches of engineering and the venerable 555 Timer IC that has underpinned countless interesting projects for over 40 years provides numerous insights when explored in detail.
-As a black box, this IC can provide square wave (clock) output, in either monostable or astable mode, with varying frequency determined by the use of one or two program resistors and capacitor.
+As a black box, this IC can provide square wave (clock) output, in either monostable or astable mode, with varying frequency determined by the use of one (or two) program resistors and a capacitor.